oasisprotocol/playground/CONTRIBUTING.md

 # Contributing to the Oasis Playground

-Developers are encouraged to add their dApp to the Oasis Playground.
+Developers are encouraged to add their dApps to the Oasis Playground.
 In order to list your dApp, follow the steps:

 1. Make sure your dApp is licensed under the one of the [OSI-approved]